singularityware/intel-hpc-devcon/README.md

 To be part of this lab, you will have to have each of the following:

 * You must have a general working knowledge of Linux and be familiar with compiling and installing GNU source build packages, installing system packages and updates, using `ssh`, and be fluent with the command line and a basic understanding of computing science
+* You must be either a scientist, engineer, or system administrator (this is a technical workshop)
 * It is necessary that you have a laptop with you that is capable of web browsing and ssh’ing into remote hosts

 ## Session 2 Overview